-This site was developed in order for friends, colleagues, and complete strangers to explore the varied wanderings of an avid multi-tasker.
+This site was developed in order for friends, colleagues, and even complete strangers to explore the varied wanderings of an avid multi-tasker.
 Over the past thirty years, Rees Shad has wandered the world exploring his creative interests and developing ways in which others could do the same.
-From song/writer and designer, to installation artist, and more recently college professor.
+From singer/songwriter and designer, to installation artist, and more recently college professor at Hostos Community College(CUNY).
 He is always elbow deep in expressing himself, and if given the slightest encouragement will drag all innocent bystanders along for the ride.

-Currently acting coordinator of the Media Design Programs at Hostos Community College, where he is an assistant professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.
+Currently Chair of the Humanities Department at Hostos Community College, where he is a tenured associate professor teaching several media software courses, as well as media history, design fundamentals, usability, game development, and sound design.

 Shad is also an artist and filmmaker, composing and recording music at his Stressless Sound Recording Studio.
 He is constantly exploring unique intersections of his varied interests in the arts, design, communication, gaming, and academics.